Investigators & Collaborators

 Teresa Liu-Ambrose, PhD, PT

-Dr. Teresa Liu-Ambrose, PhD, PT, Associate Professor, is a Canada Research Chair and a physical therapist at the University of British Columbia, Department of Physical Therapy.
+Dr. Teresa Liu-Ambrose, PhD, PT, Professor, is a Tier 1 Canada Research Chair and a physical therapist at the University of British Columbia, Department of Physical Therapy.
 She directs the Aging, Mobility and Cognitive Neuroscience Laboratory as well as the Vancouver General Hospital’s Falls Prevention Clinic.

 Her research program focuses on defining the role of exercise to promote healthy aging, with a particular focus on cognitive and neural plasticity, as well as mobility.
 Various methods are utilized, including randomized controlled trials, functional neuroimaging, and actigraphy,